bill-jia/cusbsedgedetectionmodelling/README.md

 I think dedimensionalisation is a way of lumping together several variables to form a new variable that simplifies downstream equation manipulation.
 1. Radius is dedimensionalised(r*) by the equation r* = r/R where R = plate radius (4.25cm) and r = current radius position on mesh
 2. Time is dedimensionalised(t*) by the equation t* = tD/R^2 where D = diffusion coefficient of AHL (1.67 * 10^-7), R = plate radius (4.25cm), and t = time elapsed (I believe this is meant to be in seconds)
+#### Finite Difference Methods
+To make differential equations computable you need to cut the continuous domains (space and time) up into discrete chunks, hence the mesh.
+Once you have discrete chunks you can express dy/dx = (f(x+h)-f(x))/h where h is a chunk of your domain and approaches 0.
+This expression of dy/dx is a forward difference because it is taking a step ahead and comparing it against the current.
+There is also the backward difference dy/dx = (f(x)-f(x-h))/h and central difference dy/dx = (f(x+h)-f(x-h))/(2*h).
+The central difference method has the smallest error term, which is usually omitted from the expressions.
+There are also expressions for the second derivative onwards which can be derived from Taylor expansion and higher orders.